Shareware and free Open Source Windows Software Applications and free Online Tools

 With Free Video Cutter Expert you can specify the start and end points of video clips with highly accurate millisecond precision.

 play.
 Then when the video is at the desired position press the "Set Clip Start" button of the toolbar.
 Press the "Set Clip End"

-The light blue button on the in-built video player bar shows video's position.
+The light blue button on the inbuilt video player bar shows video's position.

 Of course, you can also pause the video and then drag the light blue handle and then press the "Set Clip Start" or "Set Clip End" button to set the desired start and end

 Another way to specify the start point of the video clip is to just drag the left yellow handle to the desired position.